raspberrypi/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian/share/doc/gcc-linaro-arm-linux-gnueabihf-raspbian/README.txt

 Target compatibility
 --------------------
 The arm-linux-gnueabihf version targets the Linaro Evaluation Build 12.05 flavour of Ubuntu 12.04 "Precise Pangolin".

 The default configuration is:

- * Runs on all Cortex-A profile devices
+ * Runs on all ARMv6 profile devices
- * Tuned for the Cortex-A9
+ * Tuned for the ARM1176jz-s
- * Thumb-2
+ * ARM
  * 'hard float' calling convention
- * Uses the VFPv3-D16 FPU
+ * Uses the VFP
- * Multiarch and multilib enabled
- * EGLIBC 2.15
+ *
- * A GCC 4.7 series libgcc and libstdc++
+ * A GCC 4.8 series libgcc and libstdc++

 For more information on the LEB, see the Linaro Wiki at https://wiki.linaro.org/

 Precise comes with a 4.6 based runtime.
-To use all of the features of Linaro GCC 4.7, and especially if you get runtime errors about a missing 'GCC_4.7.0 version', please download the runtime package from:
+To use all of the features of Linaro GCC 4.8, and especially if you get runtime errors about a missing 'GCC_4.8.X version', please download the runtime package from:

  https://launchpad.net/linaro-toolchain-binaries/+download

 and extract on the target.
-Future LEB images will include the 4.7 runtime by default.
+Future LEB images will include the 4.8 runtime by default.

-In addition to the default configuration, a basic ARMv4T runtime is included for use when building baremetal projects such as Linux and u-boot for earlier architectures.
-To use it, pass the following flags to GCC:

- -marm -march=armv4t -mfloat-abi=soft

-The arm-none-eabi version targets a baremetal system.
-The default configuration is:

- * Runs on all Cortex-M profile devices
- * Tuned for the Cortex-M3
- * Thumb-2
- * Software floating point only
- * Newlib 1.19.0
- * A GCC 4.7 series libgcc and libstdc++
+To use all of the features of Linaro eglibc, and especially if you get runtime errots about libc version, please get the sysroot from the release tarball.

+unzip a release tarball.
-The baremetal version is unsupported.
+The sysroot is gcc-linaro-../arm-linux-gnueabihf/libc

 Host compatibility
 ------------------
 The Linux version is supported on:
- * Ubuntu 10.04.3 and 11.10
+ * Ubuntu 10.04.3 and later
  * Debian 6.0.2
  * Fedora 16
  * openSUSE 12.1